damonYuan/gitbook/tech/220501-ddd-architecture.md

-# Typical Domain Driven Design Application Architecture
+# Typical Domain Driven Design Architecture

 This article summarizes the understanding and experience of using a typical Domain Driven Design application architecture.